 Banksy artworks are consistent crowd pleasers, with people travelling far and wide to visit his exhibitions and a 2019 poll deeming him the country’s favourite artist.
 Celebrated for his tongue-in-cheek humour and anti-capitalist stance, the graffiti artist is renowned for his use of rats, monkeys and other characters to comment on both current events and the nature of human behaviour.

 When purchasing a Banksy, it’s important to ensure that it comes with a Certificate of Authenticity from Pest Control, Banksy’s unique and aptly named authentication body.
 With Banksy being such a popular artist and cultural icon, fakes do exist, so it’s important to verify every artwork’s authenticity.
-For this reason and to ensure peace of mind, it is advisable to buy Banksy art from a reputable gallery or auction house who can guarantee the authenticity of the works.
+For this reason and to ensure peace of mind, it is advisable to buy Banksy art for sale from a reputable gallery or auction house who can guarantee the authenticity of the works.
 Whilst genuine works have been purchased in various places – including a car boot sale! – it’s better to be safe with your purchase than sorry.

 Banksy’s Auction Records